gokulkumar792/multi-sta/README.md

 # multi-sta
-POSIX shell scripts to simultaneously control multiple wireless STAs created with ath9k driver
+POSIX shell scripts to simultaneously control multiple wireless STAs created with ath9k (or) mac80211_hwsim driver

 ## Notes:

+For ath9k:
 - Enable software crypto by setting the module param `nohwcrypt=1` while loading the ath9k driver.
 Only then the newly created VDEVs would be able to decrypt the packets if connected to a secured network.

+For both ath9k & mac80211_hwsim:
 - List of dependencies for the scripts
     - wpa_supplicant
     - wpa_cli